saramgsilva/NotificationHubs/src/README.md

-# Windows and Xamarin appllications - Source Code
+# Windows and Xamarin applications - Source Code

 The solution has three main folders: